cionx/solutions-itfpatsopluo/06-parsing/exercise-06.04.01.md

 ### 4.

-As before, we only need to extend the declaration of $\mathit{btree}'$ by an additional case:
+As before, we only need to extend the declaration of `btree'` by an additional case:
 ```ocaml
 let rec tree4 l =
   let (t, l) = btree4 l in tree4' t l